-JASPER, AB—Taking in the magic and the mystery of the Rocky Mountains—illuminated by the shining orb of the full moon—is a must when visiting Jasper National Park during this loveliest of lunar phases.
+JASPER, ALTA. —Taking in the magic and the mystery of the Rocky Mountains—illuminated by the shining orb of the full moon—is a must when visiting Jasper National Park during this loveliest of lunar phases.

 If you’re visiting Jasper during a full moon, consider yourself lucky.
 Not only can you bask in the moon’s opaque glow in a sky free from city light pollution, you can make the event even more special by tagging along on a Full Moon Hike, compliments of the Friends of Jasper National Park.

 Every month a volunteer interpreter for “the Friends” takes groups of locals and tourists out who are keen on experiencing some of Jasper’s trails by moonbeam.

 The hike starts at Old Fort Point.
 With the guide's interpretive expertise being the fauna that call Jasper home, the mood is set for learning about things that go bump ... or hoot, in the night.